Search

 With many of NSW’s remaining coal-fired power stations set to close in the next ten years, the NSW Government is developing renewable energy zones (REZs) to increase capacity in the transmission network to deliver electricity from private renewable energy projects to consumers.
 The expanding footprint of renewable energy infrastructure has led to increased conflicts with existing land uses, including for both agricultural and mining purposes.

-In this article, we explore the ongoing relevance of coal mining and impacts of proposed new REZ development on existing coal operations in the Hunter region of NSW.
+In this article, we explore the potential land use conflicts and impacts between the proposed HTP and existing coal operations in the Hunter region of NSW and the importance of appropriate management of those impacts.

-- In 2023-24, the coal mining industry produced 173.5 Mt of saleable coal.
+• In 2023-24, the coal mining industry produced 173.5 Mt of saleable coal.

-- In 2023-24, coal was NSW’s largest export.
+• In 2023-24, coal was NSW’s largest export.

 The Hunter region in NSW is the largest regional economy in Australia, with a substantial proportion of total economic output attributable to coal exports.[2]
 Coal mining is also the largest industry by value and among the top sectors for employment in the Hunter region.[3]